 It’s Christmas time in the city, but if all the bright lights and bustling streets (or maybe the marathon of It’s a Wonderful Life you couldn’t resist watching) have you hankering for a small town Christmas, there is no better destination than Nevada City, California and its annual Victorian Christmas celebration.
 This gingerbread-trimmed hamlet in the Sierra foothills, about 2 ½ hour drive from San Francisco, is like a portal back in time.
 Read on to find out where to stay, eat and play.

-Leading up to Christmas, each Wednesday and Sunday in December (not Christmas Eve) the better part of the downtown area is closed to through traffic and open to a bevy of activity.
+Leading up to Christmas, two Wednesdays and the three Sundays in December, the better part of the downtown area is closed to through traffic and open to a bevy of activity.
 Carolers, roving minstrels, jugglers, costumed characters, horse-drawn carriage rides, local musicians including many children, and other local talent perform throughout the streets, while families wander from vendor to vendor sampling, sipping, noshing, and buying their wares.
 Equally attended by locals and tourists alike, the atmosphere is warm and welcoming.

 On the lower end of Broad Street (the main drag) Santa will be available for photo ops.
 For $5 kids and groups can take their photo with Santa.
 The money goes to local charity—and photos are not a requirement.
 If your little ones are camera-shy, or want to check Santa sighting off their list twice, any child can chat it up with Ol’ Saint Nick.

 In addition to the spiced cider, mulled wine, and grilled delights, each night features chestnuts roasted over a real open fire.
 Cecil Snow, the town’s favorite Victorian chimney sweep, will tend the fire and vend the chestnuts.
 Not to be missed.